Text Link

 In this article

-Understanding male teens with eating disorders
+Understanding eating disorders in teen boys

-Men are not exempt from internalizing these pressures, nor are they exempt from the consequence of dieting and restriction.
-Teen boys have a greater risk of developing an eating disorder if they have:
+Males and teen boys are not exempt from the biological expressions and environmental pressures that cause people to develop eating disorders.
+Teen boys have a greater risk of developing an eating disorder if they have:2

 • A close relative with a mental health condition